 A civil order is an anti-social behaviour order or ASBO.
-A District Court may, on the application of a Superintendent of the Garda Síochána, issue a civil order or ASBO which prohibits you from doing anything specified in the order.
+A District Court may, on the application of a Superintendent or higher ranking officer of the Garda Síochána, issue a civil order or ASBO which prohibits you from doing anything specified in the order.
 Before the court issues the civil order it must be satisfied that:

 Before the Superintendent can make an application for a civil order at least one of the following conditions must be met:

 - You have already been issued with a behaviour warning and have not complied with one or more of the demands of that warning